 One thing you don't want to do when convincing your kids to join in is to make it look like you're pressuring them to take on another chore.
 The younger the children are, the more playful your approach should be.
 Bringing their favorite toy may be helpful for little ones.
 It can be used as a focal point for their attention.

 Improvise with their resting position.
 Some children will be okay with sitting.
 They might even be excited to experiment with a traditional lotus position.
 However, others may only be able to fully relax while lying on their backs.

 You should also know that children respond better to guided meditations.
 It can be your own voice or a professional recording aimed at kids.
 You may teach your kids to focus on their breath, but if that doesn't work well, you can change it to other things.
 You can use a candle flame for visual focus and/or the sound of a chime or a resonant bell for auditory focus.

 Most importantly, make it a true ritual.
 It's best if you do it daily, wherever you are, because it promotes responsibility in all of the members of your family.
 If done regularly, it soon becomes something you simply cannot live without.

 Also, set up a predictable routine leading to the practice, such as doing it after breakfast.
-It triggers the brain to calm down and prepare for the wonderful time together in peace and quiet.
+It triggers the brain to calm down and prepare for a wonderful time together in the peace and quiet.